Battles of Narvik: Second naval Battle of Narvik

 In the ensuing battle, three of the German destroyers were sunk by Warspite and her escorts and the other five were scuttled by their crews when they ran out of fuel and ammunition.
-First to go was Erich Koellner which tried to ambush the Allied forces but was spotted by Warspite's Swordfish and subsequently torpedoed and shelled by the destroyers and battleship.
+The first lost was Erich Koellner, which tried to ambush the Allied forces but was spotted by Warspite's Swordfish and subsequently torpedoed and shelled by the destroyers and battleship.
 The destroyer's commander, Alfred Schulze-Hinrichs, and the surviving members of his crew, were captured by Norwegian forces.
-Then Wolfgang Zenker, Bernd von Arnim, Hans Ludemann and Hermann Künne engaged the British forces but only managed to lightly damage HMS Bedouin.
-British aircraft from Furious tried to engage the German destroyers but were unsuccessful; two were lost.
-Wolfgang Zenker tried to torpedo Warspite.
+Then Wolfgang Zenker, Bernd von Arnim, Hans Ludemann and Hermann Künne engaged the British forces but only managed to lightly damage HMS Bedouin and Wolfgang Zenker tried to torpedo Warspite.
+The British launched a force of ten Swordfish from Furious to attack the German destroyers with 250lb bombs.
+They scored no hits and two aircraft were shot-down; the crew of one were lost, the crew of the other were picked up by Punjabi after making a forced-landing on the shore.

 Finally, when the German destroyers were low on ammunition, they retreated, except for Hermann Künne, which had not received the order.
 Hermann Künne was fired upon by the pursuing HMS Eskimo, but she took no hits.
 Out of ammunition but undamaged, Hermann Künne was scuttled by her crew in Trollvika in the Herjangsfjord.
 After scuttling the ship, the crew placed demolition depth charges on the ship, attempting to sink her in Trollvika's shallow waters.
 Eskimo, still in hot pursuit, launched a torpedo which hit Hermann Künne, setting her on fire.
 Whether the German ship's own depth charges or the torpedo from Eskimo was the source of the explosion is unclear.
 Eskimo was in turn ambushed by Georg Thiele and Hans Ludemann, losing her bow but surviving.
 Diether von Roeder and Erich Giese, both suffering engine problems, fired upon the British forces while still docked, damaging Punjabi and Cossack but they were both sunk before they could cause further damage.
 That was the last German counter-attack.